How much jewelry inventory should you own and how do you manage it?

 6 Essential Techniques to Maximize Your Jewelry Inventory Performance

-1. Organize your jewelry pieces and label it properly
+1. Organize your jewelry pieces and label them properly.

 The first step to an efficient and effective jewelry inventory management is to organize all your stocked products and labeling it properly in a manner you’re most comfortable with.
 Don’t forget to assign a barcode and/or a stock-keeping unit (SKU) number to each item to help you track inventory easily.
 This will also keep you from overstocking and make spotting missing items a breeze.
 Once you’ve assigned a SKU number, organize, track, and manage your inventory according to any of the classifications you’re most agreeable with below.